 How to store Grapes to extend their shelf life?

-Grapes are best kept in the ventilated plastic bag in which they are usually purchased in the refrigerator.
+Grapes are best kept in the ventilated plastic bag in which they are usually purchased and then stored in the refrigerator.
 They can also be placed into an airtight container in the refrigerator, but be sure that they are free of moisture first.
-Always rinse your grapes thoroughly before eating, since many grapes come with high levels of pesticide residue.
+Always rinse your grapes thoroughly just before eating, since many grapes come with high levels of pesticide residue.

 Frozen grapes make a great low calorie healthy snack.
 Just rinse and dry your grapes and place them individually on a cookie sheet.
 Freeze the entire sheet then put the grapes into a freezer safe bag and re-freeze.
 They make a great snack to eat frozen or for putting in school lunches in little baggies so that they will keep the lunch cool and then be defrosted by lunchtime.